-To edit a wiki page, click on the "Edit" tab in the upper-right of the page.
-The edit page for that particular wiki will appear, and all of the text, pictures, and formatting can be edited and arranged on this page.
+To edit a wiki page, click on the Edit tab in the upper-right of the page.
+The edit page for that particular wiki appears, and all of the text, pictures, and formatting can be edited and arranged on this page.

 Parts of a Wiki Page

-The title is both how a Wiki will be known and the way that people will find a Wiki.
+The title is the name by which a wiki is known, and it is the way that people find a wiki in a search.

-The Title field automatically fills with the name that was provided when the was first created.
-You can change the title to whatever you want, although this will not change the URL for the Wiki page.
-It will change the display title on the "View" tab.
+The Title field automatically fills with the name that was provided when the wiki was first created.
+You can change the title to whatever you want, although this will not change the URL for the wiki page.
+It will change the display title on the View tab.

-Summaries provide a brief idea of the Wiki's content and purpose.
-They show up on searches and underneath the Wiki image, so they are very useful for identifying a Wiki.
+Summaries provide a brief idea of the wiki's content and purpose.
+They show up on searches and underneath the wiki image.
+They are very useful for identifying a wiki.